bratislava/konto.bratislava.sk/forms-shared/README.md

 > To generate required xml files, you need @bratislava/jsxt installed locally

 Run the following and let the script guide you.
-If you need modifications or you need to perform just some of the steps, modify `update.ts` to your needs.
+If you need modifications, or you need to perform just some of the steps, modify `update.ts` to your needs.

 ```bash
   yarn update